LovelaceSquare/lovelacesquare/Codes/AsLs/README.txt

 # AsLS

 Asymmetric Least Squares (AsLS) baseline correction for spectral data.
+The method models a slowly varying background beneath each spectrum by solving a weighted least squares problem.
+Weights are updated iteratively so that large positive residuals (peaks) are penalized more heavily than negative residuals.
+The smoothing parameter `lambda` controls how stiff the estimated baseline is while the asymmetry parameter `p` tunes the emphasis on negative excursions.
+Typical values range from 1e4 to 1e8 for `lambda` and around 0.001 for `p`.

 ## Inputs
 - `data` (matrix): spectral data with one spectrum per row.